Atlantic.Net Blog

 ldconfig

-Next, you will need to create a separate user and group for Asterisk.
+Next, you must create a separate user and group for Asterisk.
 You can create them with the following command:

 groupadd asterisk